Skip to main content

 Example workflow

-In an example scenario, a user wants to investigate a spike in 500 errors on GET requests to a specific web server.
+In this example scenario, a user wants to investigate a spike in 500 errors on GET requests to a specific web server.
 They want to filter results from the past hour to identify whether there's a current service issue.

 The user selects the Web data model and builds a Pivot report with the following filters: